ryanatkn/gro/src/project/buildConfig.md

 ## TODO

-- As designed, the build system does not take into account for the fact that Gro projects often have tasks that are designed to run in Node, mixed in with whatever source code is in `src/`.
+- As designed, the build system does not account for the fact that Gro projects often have tasks that are designed to run in Node, mixed in with whatever source code is in `src/`.
   So far this hasn't been an issue - frontend code avoids importing these modules